-Perform this 30-minute workout routine every other day, or do it two days in a row if that better suits your schedule.
-These are not hardcore bodybuilding-style routines where the high degree of muscular overload requires full rest to recover.
-For a healthy body, work out regularly and eat a healthy diet.
+Do this 30-minute workout routine every other day, or do it two days in a row if that's better for your schedule.
+These are not hard-core exercises where you need more rest to recover.

 Jonathan Ross, personal trainer; owner, Aion Fitness, Bowie, Md.